 That’s quite an important aspect of the art.
 Can you see yourself sitting for hours on end drawing detail?
 It’s not for everyone.

 I draw while I sell my work, and people approach me and express their frustration that they would love to draw the way I do.
-Almost all of those people walk away almost immediately, in other words, they didn’t have the patience to even stop and take a look or even ask a question.
+Almost all of those people walk away almost immediately, in other words, they didn’t have the patience to stop and take a proper look or even ask a follow on question.

 There is no way someone with a brief attention span can master realism.
 It takes a great deal of time and concentration.
 You may have one, but have you got the other?